 Establish the Quality Policy and to set Quality Objectives at relevant levels and processes

 Ensure that the Management Reviews set and review the Quality Objectives, and report on the internal audit results as a means of monitoring and measuring the processes and the effectiveness of the Quality Management System

 Ensure the availability of resources.

-The Organisation constantly monitors its quality performance and implements improvements when appropriate.
+We constantly monitor quality performance and implement improvements when appropriate.

-This Quality Policy is regularly reviewed in order to ensure its continuing suitability.
+This Quality Policy is reviewed annually in order to ensure its continuing suitability.